chastep/sudoku_solver/README.md

 #### Details

-- Guessing should be started once your `Sudoku#solve!` method gets stuck.
+- Guessing should be started once your `Sudoku#solve` method gets stuck.
 In other words, solve as many squares as possible using logic and then start guessing.